security-alliance/frameworks/src/awareness/README.md

 # Security Awareness

-This section aims to provide essential information and best practices to help you and your team maintain a strong security posture.
-By understanding the basics of security, identifying potential threats, and staying informed about the latest developments in the security landscape, you can significantly reduce the risk of security incidents.
+Security Awareness aims to bring essential information that is relevant to each team.
+Each team has different needs of security and potential threat actors, and for security awareness to be successful it should be tailored to each team's unique threat landscape.

 ## Contents

 1. [Security Training](./security-training.md)
 2. [Social Engineering](./social-engineering.md)
 3. [Staying Up-to-Date](./staying-up-to-date.md)

-By following these guides, you can improve your knowledge and awareness of security best practices, ultimately protecting your digital assets and personal information.